 Ultimate Guide to Child Support in Colorado

 Next to custody, you would probably agree that child support is the most important issue to anyone going through a divorce or custody dispute.
 Although child support is supposed to be easy to calculate and simple to understand, it absolutely is not.
 Although some of the basics are straightforward, it quickly becomes complex when you start learning about extraordinary medical expenses & adjustments, Worksheet A vs. Worksheet B, and all of the “factors” a court can consider when determining how much child support is owed.
-Even with an experienced child support lawyer, the issues can be complicated and usually fraught with emotion.
+Even with an experienced child support lawyer, child support law in Colorado can be complicated and usually these disputes are fraught with emotion.

 Using an online child support calculator can be tempting, but without understanding what the numbers mean, you could be making a huge mistake.

-Read on to learn about (1) how child support is calculated, (2) how a child support modification works, and (3) when child support obligations end.
+Read on to learn about (1) Colorado’s child support laws, (2) how child support is calculated, (3) how a child support modification works, and (4) when child support obligations end.

 How do you Calculate Child Support in Colorado?

 Colorado courts determine the amount of child support using C.R.S. § 14-10-115.
 The statute contains a number of rules and guidelines to determine how much child support is appropriate including the following factors:

 - The financial resources of the custodial parent;